 When are the Best Mattress Sales?

-Although mattresses go on sale all the time, the absolute best mattress sales are almost always going to be during big holidays and retail events such as Black Friday, when retailers mark down pretty much everything.
+Although mattresses go on sale all the time, the absolute best mattress sales are almost always going to be during big holidays and retail events such as Prime Day and Black Friday, when retailers mark down pretty much everything.
 The big sale holidays are typically ones that bring three-day weekends: Think Labor Day, Memorial Day, July 4, etc. These happen fairly frequently so you shouldn’t have to wait too long for the next one.
-If you are shopping for a new mattress from necessity because you’re adding a bed to your home or your current mattress was damaged by fire, smoke, water, or whatever and needed immediate replacement, you may not have much of a chance to wait for Black Friday.
+If you are shopping for a new mattress from necessity because you’re adding a bed to your home or your current mattress was damaged by fire, smoke, water, or whatever and needed immediate replacement, you may not have much of a chance to wait for one of the big sales.

-On the other hand, if you can afford to wait a bit longer, then it might be worth it to hold out for Black Friday, which is when you’ll see the best prices and bundle deals.
+If you can afford to wait for Black Friday, that’s when you’ll see the best prices and bundle deals of the year.
 Just don’t wait if you’re suffering with a sub-par mattress — your sleep quality affects your health, so if your current mattress is a literal pain in the neck, then take advantage of these mattress deals and get a better one now.
 You’ll still save money, and you’ll be resting easier, too.

 Where are the Best Mattress Sales?